 A descriptor path pattern is used to recognize descriptor files (like

 Using a specific descriptor path pattern is optional.
-When not used, Artifactory constructs module information for descriptor file using the artifact path pattern.
+When not used, Artifactory constructs module information for descriptor files using the artifact path pattern.

 Even though descriptor paths patterns are optional, usage of them is highly recommended in cases of distinctive descriptors, such as Ivy